Meet Fabienne Lucas, our January Volunteer of the Month

 EHA is a Public Benefit Organization under Dutch law.
 This means that at least 90% of our efforts are focused on the general good, and profits generated from our activities are solely invested in projects and programs for the benefit of the hematology community.
-It also means that volunteers are driving our and do not receive any salary or financial compensation.
-As such, as a non-profit association, EHA deals with different kinds of volunteers to push programs forward.
+It also means that volunteers are driving our programs and do not receive any salary or financial compensation.
 These volunteers range from board members to committee members, case writers, external reviewers.
-Altogether they work for ‘The good cause’ by sharing their knowledge and experience in the broad range of projects and programs EHA is doing.
+Altogether they work for ‘the good cause’ by sharing their knowledge and experience in the broad range of projects and programs EHA is doing.
 All aimed at lifting hematology to the next level.
-In the Volunteer of the month we put a volunteer in the spotlights with an interview.
+To put our volunteers in the spotlight, we are staring this Volunteer of the Month campaign.

 Fabienne Lucas currently serves as a Member for the YoungEHA Committee.
 This committee is established to represent the voice of young hematologists and junior members within EHA, and to advise the EHA Board and relevant committees about activities related to junior European hematologists and scientists.
 Her volunteer journey started in 2013.
 She considers former EHA founder Ans Steuten and Michaela Gruber as her mentors in volunteering for EHA.